 - Add a seasonal touch.
 Simmer cinnamon sticks in the fall and set out fresh cut lilacs in the spring.

-- Tidy like you've never tidied before.
+- Tidy up like you've never done before.

 - Avoid cooking any food for your own meals, but do bake some cookies or other baked goods to leave a welcoming aroma behind.

 - Take off.
 After all that staging work, you deserve a trip to the spa while potential home buyers are busy falling in love with your house.